LassoSoft/LassoGuide/lasso_guide_source/operations/sessions.rst

 file with a session named "Cart" would have "?-lassosession:Cart=" followed by the session ID tacked on after the file name.

 Use Cookies with a Link Fallback
 --------------------------------

 If the ``-useAuto`` parameter is specified in the ``session_start`` method then Lasso will check for a cookie with an appropriate name for the current session.
 If the cookie is found then ``-useCookie`` will be used to propagate the session.
-If the cookie cannot be found then ``-useLink`` will be used to propagate the session.
-This allows a site to preferentially use cookies to propagate the session, but to fall back on links if cookies are disabled in the visitor's browser.
+If the cookie cannot be found, then ``-useLink`` will be used to propagate the session.
+This allows a site to preferentially use cookies to propagate the session but to fall back on links if cookies are disabled in the visitor's browser.

 Using Custom Tracking
 ---------------------